 The patient was in her 80s when diagnosed with primary liver cancer.
 She underwent surgery, but the disease recurred and spread within the liver.
 She was experiencing significant abdominal pain.
 She wanted to live longer, but did not want treatments that would negatively affect her quality of life.

-Njuguna says the Y-90 treatment can be an option for patients with primary liver cancer or cancer that has metastasized to the liver, such as colon cancer.
+The Y-90 treatment can be an option for patients with primary liver cancer or cancer that has metastasized to the liver, such as colon cancer.
 It also can be used for treating neuroendocrine tumors that have metastasized to the liver.

 In a roughly hour-long outpatient procedure in an angiography suite in the hospital, the beads are injected through a catheter, and carefully directed to the right or left lobes of the liver, depending on where the tumor lies.

 This is in comparison to the other often-used therapy, chemoembolization, which is associated with post-procedure side effects including fever, chills, nausea, and/or pain.

 Y-90 treatment is often used after chemotherapy and radiation options have been exhausted, and he notes that the treatment is palliative, not curative.

 Comprehensive Care for Liver Cancer

-Yunes says any patient with a liver tumor has treatment choices that include surgery, chemotherapy, and interventional approaches such as radiofrequency ablation, radiation, or embolization to block off the blood supply to the tumor.
+Any patient with a liver tumor has treatment choices that include surgery, chemotherapy, and interventional approaches such as radiofrequency ablation, radiation, or embolization to block off the blood supply to the tumor.

-"We are extremely lucky to have an experienced team of specialists who can handle almost any issue involving the liver, and we have all the necessary therapies to treat the liver here through the Baystate Regional Cancer Program,” Yunes says.
-“The fact that we have such a team available with a comprehensive array of treatment options puts our patients in an exceptional position."
+"We are extremely lucky to have an experienced team of specialists who can handle almost any issue involving the liver, and we have all the necessary therapies to treat the liver here through the Baystate Regional Cancer Program," Dr. Yunes said.
+"The fact that we have such a team available with a comprehensive array of treatment options puts our patients in an exceptional position."